Chaz Newton-Smith Chaz Newton-Smith

 Introducing Chaz Newton-Smith

-Born in Bristol in 1982, Chaz Newton-Smith is an artist whose bold, expressive work captures the energy of urban life and the beauty of the natural world.
-After studying Fine Art at the University of Northampton, Chaz moved to Manchester in 2005, eventually settling in Stockport, where he continues to refine his unique approach to abstract expressionism.
+Born in Bristol in 1982, Chaz Newton-Smith is an artist whose bold, expressive work captures both the pulse of city life and the calm of the natural world.
+He studied Fine Art at the University of Northampton before moving to Manchester in 2005.
+He later settled in Stockport, where he continues to develop his distinctive style of abstract expressionism.

-Chaz’s large-scale paintings take over a month to complete, layering dynamic brushstrokes, rich textures, and vivid colors to create pieces that feel alive with movement.
-His work draws inspiration from the Abstract Expressionist greats—from the raw emotion of Franz Kline to the gestural power of Willem de Kooning and the bold color explorations of Joan Mitchell.
-While these masters set the bar high, Chaz embraces the challenge of pushing his own practice forward, capturing both architectural structure and human emotion in each composition.
+Chaz’s large-scale paintings take more than a month to complete.
+He layers brushstrokes, textures, and vivid colors to create works alive with energy and movement.
+His art is inspired by the Abstract Expressionist masters: the raw emotion of Franz Kline, the sweeping gestures of Willem de Kooning, and the fearless use of color by Claude Monet.
+While influenced by these greats, Chaz pushes his own practice forward—balancing architectural form with human feeling in every canvas.

-Explore the collection and experience the energy of Chaz Newton-Smith’s art—where every stroke tells a story.
+Step into the collection and experience the art of Chaz Newton-Smith—where every brushstroke carries a story of endurance and passion.

 A weekend away at the lake district